 Example 4: Selecting the Height/Size mode, Group scope, Bottom direction, 10 as the limit, and Amount Sold as the Size variable.

-7. Tap the Fixed in Presentation Mode slider to turn it on.
+7. Enabled by default, tap the Interactive slider to turn it off.

 This disables the drop-down lists in the visualization.
 Only the labels of the options are displayed: